-Texas abortion law could lead to deluge of Supreme Court challenges to Constitution: Biden admin
+Texas abortion law could lead to deluge of Supreme Court challenges to Constitution: Biden admin.

 Justice Kagan said the law was written by “some geniuses” who figured they had found a way to “evade” federal scrutiny of unconstitutional state laws.

-“Essentially we would be inviting states, all 50 of them, with respect to their un-preferred constitutional rights, to try to nullify the law that this court has laid down as to the content of those rights,” Justice Kagan said.
+“Essentially, we would be inviting states, all 50 of them, with respect to their unpreferred constitutional rights, to try to nullify the law that this court has laid down as to the content of those rights,” Justice Kagan said.

 “The state of Texas hasn’t nullified anything,” Mr. Stone countered.

-He said abortion providers who are sued are able to argue in those cases that they face an unconstitutional burden.
+He said abortion providers who are sued can argue in those cases that they face an unconstitutional burden.

-The high court had declined previous attempts to halt the law, but sped up proceedings and scheduled Monday’s oral arguments to get to the heart of the legal issues.
+The high court had declined previous attempts to halt the law but sped up proceedings and scheduled Monday’s oral arguments to get to the heart of the legal issues.

 Justices Samuel A. Alito Jr., Neil Gorsuch and Clarence Thomas and Chief Justice John G. Roberts Jr. appeared open to Texas’ defense.

-Justice Gorsuch said the Justice Department hasn’t sued other states for their gun control laws that infringe on the Second Amendment.
+Justice Gorsuch said the Justice Department hasn’t sued other states for gun control laws that infringe on the Second Amendment.

 “Why does this one get special treatment?” he said.
 “Gun control laws also have a chilling effect.”